propensive / adversaria 0.19.0

 Adversaria are miscellaneous collections of notes or annotations, after which the library is named.

-In general, Scala One project names are always chosen with some rationale, however it is usually frivolous.
+In general, Soundness project names are always chosen with some rationale, however it is usually frivolous.
 Each name is chosen for more for its uniqueness and intrigue than its concision or catchiness, and there is no bias towards names with positive or "nice" meanings—since many of the libraries perform some quite unpleasant tasks.

 Names should be English words, though many are obscure or archaic, and it should be noted how willingly English adopts foreign words.
 Names are generally of Greek or Latin origin, and have often arrived in English via a romance language.